Potassium-Sparring Diuretics

 Furthermore, eplerenone can also cause metabolism and nutrition disorders such as hypercholesterolaemia, hyponatraemia and hypothyroidism.
 Triamterene can also cause blue fluorescence of urine.

-• General cautions: use carefully in elderly, diabetics, those prone to acidosis (amiloride) and patients with hepatic or renal impairment.
+Generally, potassium-sparring diuretics should be used carefully in elderly, diabetics, those prone to acidosis (amiloride) and patients with hepatic or renal impairment.
+Furthermore, gastrointestinal upset is common.

 Interactions

-• Hyperkalaemia risk ↑: with ACE inhibitors, ARBs, co-trimoxazole, ciclosporin, tacrolimus, potassium supplements.
-Mineralocorticoid antagonists and ACE-inhibitors both block effects of aldosterone and when used together increase the risk of hyperkalemia, however are used together for heart failure (monitoring of serum potassium levels is required).
+Hyperkalaemia risk is increased when used with ACE inhibitors, ARBs, co-trimoxazole, ciclosporin, tacrolimus, potassium supplements.
+Mineralocorticoid antagonists and ACE-inhibitors both block effects of aldosterone and when used together increase the risk of hyperkalemia, however are frequently used together for heart failure (monitoring of serum potassium levels is required).

-• Additive hypotensive effect with antihypertensives, antipsychotics: chlorpromazine and prochlorperazine, MAOIs and TCAs (postural hypotension)).
+There is an additive hypotensive effect when potassium sparring are used with antihypertensives, antipsychotics: chlorpromazine and prochlorperazine, MAOIs and TCAs (postural hypotension).

 Other specific interactions that are significant for potassium-sparing diuretics include the following: